skipto-landmarks-headings/page-script-5/README.md

 1. The SkipTo menu button should be the first tabable element on the page, and by default the button is visible, but can be configured to "popup" when the button becomes receives focus.
 2. Once the keyboard focus is on the menu button, pressing the ENTER, SPACE, DOWN ARROW or UP ARROW keys will pull down the list of important landmarks and headings on the page.
 The button is based on the ARIA Authoring Practice [design pattern for menu button](https://w3c.github.io/aria-practices/#menubutton).
 3. Use arrow keys to select your choice and press ENTER to move focus to the section of the page.
-4. If you decide to reach the menu again, simply press the built-in access key (0 by default).
-See the notes on [Access keys](#access-keys) for More information on how to use them.

 ## Shortcut key

 A shortcut key can be used to open the SKipTo menu from anywhere on the page.
-Version 4.2 changes the shortcut key operation from using the HTML `accesskey` attribute to use a scripted method to improve consistency of the accesskey between broswers and support screen reader users.
+Version 5 changes the shortcut key operation from using the HTML `accesskey` attribute to use a scripted method to improve consistency of the accesskey between broswers and support screen reader users.
 Some screen readers do not support the use of accesskeys.
 For example, to use the "SkipTo" shortcut key, you would press either `alt + 0` (Windows/Unix/Linux) or `Option + 0` (macOS).  macOS does not have an `Alt` key, so the `Option` key is used as the modifier.
 The access keys are the same for Firefox, Chrome and Safari on the same operating system.

 * `Alt+0` : Windows, Unix and Linux.